openbankingproject-ch/obp-concept/planning_intern/context_implementation.md

 ## Implementation

 **Generic Core Implementation:**
-- Create a generic core implementation of the Open API Kundenbeziehung that can be extended and adapted
+- The current project state (Alpha Version 1.0) aims to implement a generic core implementation ("Basisimplementation") of the Open API Kundenbeziehung that can be extended to work with different architectures, use cases and Ecosystems, without changing the core implementation
-- The generic core implementation must be coherent with the content of the conclusions and the requirements (follow Guidelines and Context)
+- The generic core implementation must be coherent with the content of the conclusions and the requirements (follow Guidelines and Context in 'planning_intern/context_fachliche_dokumentation.md')
 - Verify that all of the current core implementation is coherent with the conclusions and the requirements, if not adapt the implementation accordingly

 **Specific Implementations:**